The Beaufort Way

 Snippets of text from each level of the Beaufort Scale (from Wind Force 0 to 12) have been etched into brass and placed in a significant location: a viewpoint, a hidden feature or an overlooked aspect of Brown’s design.

 While the plaques appear to be memorials, they offer instead an ambiguous statement that requires the reader to look afresh at their surroundings, to search for connections between the text, the landscape, its history and the particularly qualities of air to be ‘taken’ at Gatton Park.

-This is a free, self-guided walk, open to everyone.
+This is a self-guided walk, open to everyone but only accessible on Gatton Park Open Days.
 The walk is suitable for adults and families – accompanied children only.
 Participants are advised to wear sturdy shoes as some areas are likely to be muddy.

 Only available on Gatton Park Open Days.
 Please visit their website for details.
 Public, self-guided walk.